emacsmirror/nofrils-acme-theme/README.md

-# nofrils-acme
+# nofrils-theme

 A port of the [No Frils Acme](https://github.com/robertmeta/nofrils) Vim theme to Emacs.

 ## What

 Very minimal syntax highlighting, to reduce distractions.
-Some syntax highlighting is available, to attenuate comments and enhance errors, but otherwise this looks a lot like `(global-font-lock-mode -1)`.
-The primary benefit is that other emacs features that rely on the font-lock machinery can still work.
+Some coloring is available, to attenuate comments and enhance errors, but otherwise it looks a lot like `(global-font-lock-mode -1)`.
+The primary benefit is that other emacs features that rely on the font-lock machinery can still be used.

 ## Similar themes